 Along with purely documentary work, we are always looking at very personal, sometimes abstract and artistic projects — we do not draw a sharp line between journalism and art as we see artistic expressions as a strong way to convey a personal attitude towards a subject and represent the mood of

 This week of stories introduces us to places and people, forgotten and abandoned, torn off from the modern world.
 The first one depicts the remains of the past via architecture, while the next two show us communities and areas that are either stuck in the past or surviving the aftermaths

 In recent weeks three featured photographers — Jim Mortram, Benedict Stenning and James Hopkirk — suggested donating their fees to funds and charities

 This week we are pleased to present you the work of three photographers who deal with complex social issues.

 This week’s stories are all about identity, the sense of compassion and humanity.

-The week ahead will offer you three very different bodies of work touching the historical tragedy of the Holocaust and its traces we still are able to evidence nowadays, the phenomenon of Collecting revealed via photographer's father personal story, a very artistic take on the climate change and its consequences.
+The week ahead will offer you three very different bodies of work touching the historical tragedy of the Holocaust and its traces we still are able to evidence nowadays, the phenomenon of Collecting revealed via photographer's father personal story, a very artistic take on the climate change and

 These three very different bodies of work are bound by one common idea — questioning and investigating the context and roots of what surrounds us in the everyday life.
 Our own relationships with loved ones.
 Our perception of simple and basic things that we take for granted.
 The hidden impact and